kammitama5/kammitama5.github.io/_posts/2018-12-6-Thursday-December-6th.md

 ## That's pretty much about it

+- I can't say where my ability to bounce back comes from.
+Certainly, with Haskell, I do this again and again.
+  I'm determined to learn it and get very good at it.
+It doesn't matter to me if it takes a lifetime.

 - I have a bunch of homework to do, and I have to study for my test.
 Hopefully afterwards, I will be doing just the work for the open source project, prepping for the summer internship and finishing up the Types book.
   Also, starting Little Typer and Mathematics for Programmers.